Quantcast

 With messy visions of starting over, I took a few deep breaths and with lots of grunting and groaning, I was able to squeeze the piston back in enough to get it in place.
 Aahhh… I felt lucky that this particular truck had the slave cylinder attached outside the transmission bell housing, or I would have had to do a lot more work taking the transmission apart.

 Why do this myself?
 Partly because I like to, but mostly to try and save some bucks.
 I spent too much at the dealer a few months ago to fix some fuel system issues, and they said I needed a new starter at the time because it wasn’t starting the truck properly.
-Heck, it even cost me to have them give me their opinion after nearly an hour of labor charges.
-But having them replace the starter would have been hundreds more dollars on top of what I already spent.
+Heck, it costs money to get an opinion after nearly an hour of labor charges… the diagnostic fee.
+I’m learning, but replacing the starter would have been hundreds more dollars on top of what I already spent.

 I also put in a new power window motor since the driver’s side was mostly dead.
 I say mostly because it had been intermittent for a couple of years and had not worked at all for over 6 months.
 I swear I didn’t touch it, but that silly window motor magically started working after I bought the new motor!
 Here’s a shot of the driver’s door with the panel removed- the window motor is between the outer and inner door frame!